 Zar et al[102] conducted the first randomized, double-blind, placebo controlled trial comparing metronidazole and vancomycin in the treatment of CDI that stratified patients at study entry based upon severity of disease.
 The authors developed a scoring system giving 1 point each for the presence of age greater than 60 years, temperature greater than 38.3 degrees centigrade, albumin less than 2.5 mg per deciliter, or a WBC count greater than 15000 cells per mm3.
 They also gave 2 points for endoscopic evidence of pseudomembranous colitis or treatment in an intensive care unit setting.
 Mild disease was defined as 0 or 1 points and severe CDI was defined as greater than or equal to 2 points.
 Clinical cure was noted in 90% of those with mild CDI randomized to metronidazole and 90% of those randomized to vancomycin.
 For those with severe CDI, clinical cure was noted in 76% who received metronidazole vs 97% who received vancomycin (P = 0.02).
 Recurrences were similar for both groups at 15% and 14% for the metronidazole and vancomycin groups, respectively.
 The authors concluded that metronidazole and vancomycin are equally effective for the treatment of mild CDI; however, vancomycin is superior for treating patients with severe CDI.
 Critiques of the Zar et al[102] article were that one of the criteria for failure was persistent toxin positivity at day 6 and 10 of therapy.
 In addition, there was exclusion of 8 patients with early death[103].
 When the 2 patients who were judged as having failed therapy solely on the basis of persistent toxin positivity and the 8 early deaths were included, vancomycin was still superior to metronidazole for those with severe disease with a 90% cure rate for vancomycin vs 71% for metronidazole (P = 0.04).

 The 2010 IDSA guidelines recommend oral metronidazole for CDI with a WBC 15000 cells/mm3 and < 50% increase in serum Cr from baseline.
 The guidelines define severe disease as CDI with a WBC 15000 cells/mm3 or a 50% increase of serum Cr from baseline.
 For severe CDI, they recommend starting therapy with oral vancomycin 125 mg qid[50].
 Most recently, the ACG has updated its practice guidelines to include summary recommendations based on CDI severity[71].
 Mild-to-moderate disease is defined as diarrhea plus any additional signs or symptoms not meeting severe or complicated criteria.
-Notably, the ACG classification for severe disease has been redefined from the IDSA guidelines to use only three criteria: a serum albumin < 3 g/dL plus one of either WBC 15000 cells/mm3 or abdominal tenderness.
+Notably, the ACG classification for severe disease has been redefined from the IDSA guidelines to use only three criteria: a serum albumin < 3 g/dL plus one of either WBC 15000 cells/mm3 or abdominal tenderness.
 The choice to limit the guidelines to these three criteria was based on a prospective observational study by Fujitani et al[104] which found that the only independent risk factors for severe CDI were abdominal distention, fever, WBC > 20000 cells/mm3, and serum albumin < 3 mg/dL.
 The ACG guidelines recommend the same initial treatments of metronidazole 500 mg orally three times daily for 10 d for mild-to-moderate disease and vancomycin 125 mg orally four times daily for severe disease.

 NEWER ANTIBIOTICS FOR CDI